 Top Picks for Kids

 Under 13 For fun things to do with kids, Disneyland® Park (1313 Harbor Blvd.) can't be beat.
 Such classic rides as Peter Pan’s Flight and the Haunted Mansion have enchanted children for decades.
-In fact, the Magic Kingdom can generate so much excitement that Disney-bound parents have been known to surprise kids at the last minute rather than risk nights of sleepless anticipation.
+In fact, Disney's parks can generate so much excitement that Disney-bound parents have been known to surprise kids at the last minute rather than risk nights of sleepless anticipation.

 Most shopping centers leave kids antsy and bored, but Downtown Disney® District (1530 S. Disneyland Dr.) isn’t like most shopping centers.
 Here the “wow!” factor is off the charts thanks to shops like The LEGO Store, home to a fire-breathing LEGO dragon, and Marceline’s Confectionary, a wonderland of old-fashioned candies.